FabricMC/fabric-docs/contributing.md

 - Respect the licenses, especially if referencing other people's code
 - You might want to [work on the project locally](#local) to preview and test the pages and the code

+If you are adding code that is dependent on Minecraft and is thus likely to change between versions, we ask that it be placed in the Reference Mod rather than included directly in the documentation.

+- Open the `reference` folder in your preferred IDE (usually IntelliJ IDEA)
+- Write your code in the `latest` submodule.
+- Embed the content into the docs via a [snippet](#snippets)
+- Run [checkstyle](#ci) on your contributions so that they pass CI.

 ### Modifying the Framework {#label-framework}

 Sometimes the change you want to apply isn't to the content, but rather to the website structure or visual appearance.
 We call these framework changes, and you can find greater detail [regarding the file structure](#structure) below.